atlamors/portfolio/README.md

   <img src="https://img.shields.io/github/license/atlamors/portfolio-theme">
 </div>

+## This Theme is still being developed! ⚠️

+Please keep in mind there is a lot left to do on this theme so if you fork it now (Jan-11-2023) it will be a mess and be missing a ton of features and functionality.
+- [x] App\Structure: Basic structure decided on
+- [x] Layout\Typography
+- [x] Layout\Theme: Darkmode theme and easter egg
+- [ ] Layout\Footer: Currently working on
+- [ ] Layout\About: Employment design\layout
+- [ ] Layout\About: Vector design elements
+- [ ] Layout\Case Studies: Entire page incomplete
+- [ ] Layout\Articles: Entire page incomplete
+- [ ] Auto Loading: Matching /page/ => /content/ structure that autoloads MD files

 ## Please fork this repo! 🦄

 This is my first open-source contribution, and it was also a great oppoortunity for me to learn!
 It is my hope that by sharing this project it can give others a chance to enjoy learning Nextjs and React and have as much fun as I did—and even better if it helps you in your quest for networking!